lachlanchen/LazyingArtCoin/lazyartcoin/README.md

 # Visit http://localhost:8081
 ```

+Open `settings.html` in the same preview to access the control center (for example `http://localhost:8081/settings.html`).

 ### Customisation tips

 - Update `index.html` copy or imagery (`assets/img/lazy-artist.svg`) to match future campaigns.
 - Styling lives inside `assets/css/styles.css`.
 Colors and gradients are defined at the top using CSS variables.
 - Behaviour (wallet connection, balance lookups) sits inside `assets/js/main.js`.
 Swap in your deployed contract address or extend the dashboard with additional analytics.
+- Deployment + admin logic lives in `assets/js/settings.js`.
+It consumes the compiled artifact located at `assets/abi/LazyArtCoin.json`.

 ### Going live

 1. Upload the `website/` directory contents to your hosting provider.
 2. Configure HTTPS + a custom domain (for example `https://token.lazy.art`).
 3. Optional: add analytics and newsletter embeds for community growth.
+4. Share the `settings.html` link privately with the ops team; never post your deployment dashboard publicly.

 ---